IHCC Guest Guidelines

 Main Dining Room Dress Code

-- Jackets are optional on Friday and Saturday evenings (unless designated as a formal event) throughout the year.
-Collared shirts & slacks are mandatory.
-Dress pants or Khaki pants with a collared shirt (either golf shirt or dress shirt) are considered appropriate attire for gentlemen.
-Dresses, skirts and dress pants are considered appropriate attire for ladies.
-Ladies attire remains the same as Friday and Saturday.
-Children 14 years and older will adhere to the dress code for ladies and gentlemen, younger children are encouraged to do so.
-Jeans are only permitted on evenings when designated.
+Jackets are optional for men on Friday and Saturday evenings throughout the year, unless designated as a formal event when jackets would be required.
+Dress pants or Khaki pants with a collared shirt, (golf shirt or dress shirt) are considered appropriate attire for gentlemen.
+Slacks and blouses, dresses and skirts are considered appropriate attire for ladies.
+Jeans are not permitted in the Dining Room unless specifically permitted for an event.
+Children 12 years and older will adhere to the dress code for ladies and gentlemen, younger children are encouraged to do so.

 - Smoking or vaporizers are not permitted in the Club House.